sshah232/SER531_CrimeAnalysis/README.md

     cd apache-jena-fuseki-4.10.0
     ./fuseki-server
 3) This will start the server on 3030 port.
 The URL will be similar to http://ec2-18-216-173-36.us-east-2.compute.amazonaws.com:3030/#/. (replace the DNS according to the instance).
 This has New_DS which contains the triples of our data.
 We have also attached the owl file with the instances/individuals loaded in it.
 Now, this url will be used to parse the SPARQL queries, get the triples and show the data.

+# How to run the webapp

+1) Install all the necessary libraries so that you do not get any import errors!
+2) Navigate to "app.py" file and run the file using the command: python app.py
+3) This will start the server on 8000 port.
+The URL will be similar to http://127.0.0.1:8000